PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-1-navigate-a-farm.md

 ## Task Rules

-* The time limit to complete the task is 4 minutes (240 seconds), there will be bonus point if completed .
+* The time limit to complete the task is 4 minutes (240 seconds).

 * The task is ONLY complete when ANY part of the robot is inside the orange-red sphere (goal location marker) after following the predefined path as shown above.